nomppy/nomppy.github.io/content/posts/c-sharp-minor.md

 category: blogs
 status: in-progress
 start: 2023-01-21
+end: 2023-01-30
 ---

-rachmaninoff's [c sharp minor prelude](https://www.youtube.com/watch?v=ZcG-DnGdWRw) is one of my favorite pieces to play[^1], because beyond fulfilling that urge that all piano players have to smash the keys every once in a while, it is also a piece that shifts form depending on the mood of the pianist. we say that an actor has range if they can convincingly play a broad set of characters. well, the c minor prelude has range.
+rachmaninoff's [c sharp minor prelude](https://www.youtube.com/watch?v=ZcG-DnGdWRw)(i _highly recommend_ listening to this if you can) is one of my favorite pieces to play[^1], because beyond fulfilling that urge that all piano players have to smash the keys every once in a while, it is also a piece that shifts form depending on the mood of the pianist. we say that an actor has range if they can convincingly play a broad set of characters. well, the c minor prelude has range.

 it starts like an alarm.
 3 octaves of fortissimo is sure to wake up any audience member dozing off in the concert hall. then, the second set of chords sets the tone for the remaining sentence (but notably, not the entire piece). am i feeling mournful? or enraged? calm and collected, or are anxious signals already leaking in? the tone and mood can shift from one musical breathe to the next, as if it were actually alive.